-When companies begin to collect data, the first use social media tools such as Twitter, Facebook and MySpace to gain insights into customer behavior.
+When companies begin to collect data, they first use social media tools such as Twitter, Facebook, and MySpace to gain insights into customer behavior.
 They collect this data using data analysis software and demographic tools.
 Data is used to identify key influencers, evaluate marketing strategies and determine customer needs and wants.

 Once a company has gathered its social data, it begins the process of mining it for insights.
 Many companies have several employees assigned to maintaining a social network for their business.
 This allows them to get real-time reports and analytics on how consumers interact with the company.
 Many social networks provide tools that allow for comprehensive analytics.
 Most social networks also offer reporting capabilities that allow data to be shared with key decision-makers.